Langar (Sikhism): Contemporary practice

 Langars are held in gurdwaras all over the world, most of which attract members of the homeless population.
 The volunteers feed people without any discrimination, alongside the Sikh devotees who gather.
 Almost all gurdwaras operate langars where local communities, sometimes consisting of hundreds or thousands of visitors, join for a simple lacto-vegetarian meal.
+As seen in Canadian guruwadas, the langar provides for studying students when low on funds at the end of a semester, enabling them to put food into less traditional styrofoam containers to get back to campus to continue their studies.